Asheville High Cougar Classic

 I've been judging LD debate since the fall of 2000.
 I prefer more conversation delivery as opposed to spread.
 I still put a lot of weight into framework arguments vs my card is better than your card arguments.
 Speaking of that it is possible to persuade without a card if using a common sense argument it then falls upon the opponent to use common sense to rebut the argument rather than just: "My opponent doesn't have a card for that."
 This does not apply to specific amounts.
 For example, if you were to claim that Mossism has 50,000 adherents, I'd need a card.
 Common sense arguments follow lines of basic logic.
 Also, please please please please Signpost as you go down the flow.

-I am an ex-traditional policy debate coach (Stock issues judge) that has been coaching LD since 1990.
+I am an ex-traditional policy debate coach (Stock issues judge) who has been coaching LD since 1990.
 I usually administrate tournaments rather than judge except when I have been at Catholic Nat's and NSDA Nat's.

 Speed: Adapt to the judge who prefers a few well-developed arguments to spreading.
-I will flow as fast as I can, but it is up to you to communicate to me the compelling/persuasive reasons why you should earn my ballot.
+I will flow as fast as I can, but it is up to you to communicate to me the compelling/persuasive reasons why you should earn the ballot.
 Speak clearly and articulate your words and you'll do fine.

 Flex Prep.
 No. Speak within the time constraints and use prep time to see Evidence.